HOW MUCH SPF SHOULD I USE?

 Protecting your skin from damaging sun radiation is an incredibly complex issue and finding the ideal balance for your skin is key to prevent skin burns, skin cancer, premature skin aging and vitamin D deficiency.
 How much SPF should I use is a very important question to ask and the answer is more complicated than you might think.

-The European Commission states: “if a product is applied correctly, an SPF of 15-25 suffices to protect a person with normal skin from sunburn”.
+The European Commission states: “If a product is applied correctly, an SPF of 15-25 suffices to protect a person with normal skin from sunburn”.

 The current recommendation given by the media and dermatologists alike is to choose an SPF of at least 30.
 This considers that people do not use the right amount of sunscreen and that they don’t reapply as often as indicated.
-It is also a general recommendation that applies to everyone, no matter the age, lifestyle, medical history and income.
+It is also a general recommendation that applies to everyone, no matter the age, lifestyle, medical history, and income.

 Biological sunscreen and progressive sun exposure are not considered in the general recommendation, because this type of sun protection needs more attention and is not as cheap as chemical or mineral sunscreen.

 Furthermore, most dermatologists are not familiar with natural remedies when it comes to treating the skin.
-Their treatment protocols are mostly based on topical, synthetic formulas and very rarely on integrative healing solutions including plant-based skincare, nutrition and lifestyle changes.
+Their treatment protocols are mostly based on topical, synthetic formulas and very rarely on integrative healing solutions including plant-based skincare, nutrition, and lifestyle changes.
 As they lack experience with biological sunscreen, they cannot recommend it.

 How much SPF is good for the skin?